mikecrowe/clang-tidy-fmt/README.md

 * It has too few tests in
   clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp.

+* I'd really like to unit test `FormatStringConverter` rather than doing everything in the fmt-printf-convert.cpp tests.
+This mainly because clang-tidy takes so long to link on my machine that the test cycle is far too long!
+In order to do so I need a way to create a `TargetInfo` instance to pass to `ParsePrintfString`.
+Any advice on how to do so gratefully received.

 ## How it works

 There are no clang-tidy checks for fmt yet, so I've added